-Conceived by Karl Hyde and Rick Smith from Underworld, Manchester Street Poem will spotlight the stories of those who find themselves homeless in the city – in a work where the catch-all term ‘homeless’ will give way to individuality, identity and integrity.
+Conceived by Karl Hyde and Rick Smith from Underworld, Manchester Street Poem threw a spotlight onto the stories of those who find themselves homeless in the city – in a work where the catch-all term ‘homeless’ gave way to individuality, identity and integrity.

-Manchester Street Poem will bring to life the stories of people who are homeless in Manchester.
-The work is both fleeting performance and compelling installation: as Hyde covers the walls of the venue with words and phrases drawn from the streets, the space will fill with a powerful soundtrack built on snatches and fragments recorded by Smith all over the city.
+Manchester Street Poem brought to life the stories of people who are homeless in Manchester in a work that was both fleeting performance and compelling installation.
+As Hyde covered the walls of the venue with words and phrases drawn from the streets, the space was filled with a powerful soundtrack built on snatches and fragments recorded by Smith all over the city.

-There will be 2 informal Q&A sessions where you visit Manchester Street Poem and chat to Karl and the co-producers on site about the work on Tue 11 July 1pm and Wed 12th July 5pm.
+Two informal Q&A sessions with Karl and the co-producers were held on site on Tue 11 July 1pm and Wed 12th July.

-Karl Hyde is in conversation with the Manchester Street Poem team at 2pm Saturday July 8 at The Stoller Hall.
-Tickets are £5 via Interdependence or call 0843 208 1840.
+Karl Hyde was in conversation with the Manchester Street Poem team on Saturday July 8 at The Stoller Hall.

 Produced by Manchester International Festival.
 With thanks to Mustard Tree and the Manchester Homelessness Partnership.